 Our primary business is the design, licensing and marketing of the Isaac Mizrahi trademarks and brands including "Isaac Mizrahi New York", "Isaac Mizrahi", "Isaac Mizrahi Jeans", "M." and "IsaacMizrahiLIVE" (the "Isaac Mizrahi Brands") and the design business related to the Liz Claiborne New York brand (the "LCNY Brand").
 Our focus is on licensing our owned brands for promotion and distribution through an Omnichannel retail sales strategy including distribution through Direct-Response Television (i.e. QVC), the Internet, and traditional bricks-and-mortar retail channels.
 We operate in a "working capital light" business model, licensing the Isaac Mizrahi Brands through our wholly-owned subsidiary IM Brands, LLC and generating royalty and design revenues through licensing and other agreements with wholesale manufacturers, sourcing and design companies, and retailers.
 We do not currently plan to manufacture products, or open bricks-and-mortar retail stores.
-By partnering with licensing our brands, providing design direction and in certain cases, product designs to our licensees, coordinating merchandising among our licensees, and marketing through social media marketing and other conventional means (advertising, public relations).
+By partnering with licensing partners who have significant expertise in designing, sourcing, and selling products through wholesale and retail distribution channels, we are able to focus on licensing our brands, providing design direction and in certain cases, product designs to our licensees, coordinating merchandising among our licensees, and marketing through social media marketing and other conventional means (advertising, public relations).
 This model minimizes the need for us to spend significant amounts in capital expenditures or inventory purchases related to our brands.
 Our primary focus is on growing our revenues related to the Isaac Mizrahi Brands and LCNY Brand, but in the future may acquire and/or enter into licensing or other business arrangements with other brands in order to leverage our licensing, design, and/or marketing expertise to grow our revenues through our Omnichannel retail sales strategy.